-Car insurers always look at a number of risk factors before setting your premium.
-These include your age, where you live, your occupation and the make and model of the car you want to insure.
-What makes telematics policies different is that they also take into account your driving behaviour.
+Car insurance is based on risk, and insurers look at a number of factors before setting your premium.
+These include your age, where you live, your occupation, and the make and model of the car you drive.
+However, telematics policies also consider your driving behaviour.

 With a telematics policy your insurer can track your time on the road and adjust your premiums to more accurately reflect the risk of a claim.

 Who is black box insurance for?

 Younger drivers and new drivers are prime candidates for telematics insurance.
 Motorists with driving convictions, who can often pay sky-high premiums, may also benefit from this type of policy.
 Telematics car insurance can also work to your advantage if you are a careful driver who rarely gets behind the wheel.

 But it’s worth noting that it does not represent value for older drivers as it begins to get more expensive than a standard car insurance policy after the age of 25.
 The average telematics policy for someone in the 40 to 49 age group, for example, will be £173 more expensive than a standard policy, perhaps due to no-claims discount among other factors.

 A black box car insurance policy is one way to reduce your premium if you are in a high-risk group:

 - Inexperienced drivers